bing1980/Pro-Git/Chapter 3 - Git Branching.md

 If you’re happy with that, and you verify that everything that had conflicts has been staged, you can type **git commit** to finalize the merge commit.

 ## Branch Management
+The **git branch** command does more than just create and delete branches.
+If you run it with no arguments, you get a simple listing of your current branches:
+**$ git branch**
+> iss53
+> * master
+> testing

+Notice the * character indicates the branch that you currently have checked out.
+To see the last commit on each branch, you can run **git branch -v**:
+**$ git branch -v**
+> iss53 93b412c fix javascript issue
+> * master 7a98805 Merge branch 'iss53'
+> testing 782fd34 add scott to the author list in the readmes